havenbradshaw/Assignment-12-APIs-Databases/README.md

 This project fetches country data from the REST Countries API, parses the JSON with Gson, stores the relevant fields (name, population, region) into a SQLite database using JDBC, and exposes a small Swing GUI to fetch, search, refresh, and export results to CSV.

 Features
-- Fetch all countries from the REST Countries API and persist them into a local SQLite database (upsert semantics).
+- Fetch all countries from the REST Countries API and populate them into a local SQLite database (upsert semantics).
 - Browse stored countries in a JTable.
 - Search by name (case-insensitive, partial match) against the DB.
 - Refresh view from DB.